 Feel puffy all over but have another party to attend that night.
 Decide you will start tracking again soon.

 Don’t weigh yourself.
 In denial.

 Stay inside and snuggle on the couch instead of taking toddler to the park because it’s just too cold to go outside again.

 Munch on trail mix all afternoon because lunch wasn’t satisfying.

 Eat toddler’s leftover mac and cheese.
 And grilled cheese.
 And cheese.

 Get behind on dinner prep and start cooking after you’re way too hungry.
 Eat huge portions to compensate.

 Weigh yourself: gulp.

-I can maintain my weight well using intuitive eating alone, but it’s much harder for me to lose weight without tracking something.
+I can maintain my weight well using intuitive eating alone, but it’s much harder for me to lose 5 pounds without tracking something.
 The accountability of food journaling is what really hits home with me.
 It’s not so much about how many calories I’m eating but just that I’m writing my meals and snacks down somewhere.